The History of

 Julio Diaz, a sports enthusiast, 1983 graduate of the Florida School for the Deaf, husband of JMS co-founder Minnie Mae Wilding-Diaz, and father of three Deaf children, requested a restatement of the athletics program shortly after the Jean Massieu School of the Deaf (JMS) merged with the Utah School for the Deaf in 2005.
 Linda Rutledge, superintendent of the Utah Schools for the Deaf and the Blind, approved this request.

-Julio was hopeful that opportunities for sports would increase in the future despite the mainstreaming situation.
-However, during the 2008-2009 school year, the USDB faced a budget cut of $2.25 million under the administration of Interim Superintendent Timothy W. Smith.
-At that time, Superintendent Smith did not recognize the value of athletic programs and moved to discontinue them.
-Members of the Utah Deaf community urged him not to close the programs.
+Julio was hopeful that sports opportunities would increase despite the mainstreaming situation.
+However, during the 2008-2009 school year, the USDB faced a significant budget cut of $2.25 million under the administration of Interim Superintendent Timothy W. Smith.
+This cut had a profound impact on the athletic programs, threatening their existence.
+At that time, Superintendent Smith did not recognize the value of these programs and moved to discontinue them.
+Members of the Utah Deaf community, understanding the importance of these programs, urged him not to close them.
 Eventually, Superintendent Smith agreed to reinstate the athletic program, and Deaf volunteers stepped in to help with volleyball, basketball, and track and field.

-Julio was hopeful that opportunities for sports would increase in the future despite the mainstreaming situation.
-However, during the 2008-2009 school year, the USDB faced a budget cut of $2.25 million under the administration of Interim Superintendent Timothy W. Smith.
-At that time, Superintendent Smith did not recognize the value of athletic programs and moved to discontinue them.
-Members of the Utah Deaf community urged him not to close the programs.
+Julio was hopeful that sports opportunities would increase despite the mainstreaming situation.
+However, during the 2008-2009 school year, the USDB faced a significant budget cut of $2.25 million under the administration of Interim Superintendent Timothy W. Smith.
+This cut had a profound impact on the athletic programs, threatening their existence.
+At that time, Superintendent Smith did not recognize the value of these programs and moved to discontinue them.
+Members of the Utah Deaf community, understanding the importance of these programs, urged him not to close them.
 Eventually, Superintendent Smith agreed to reinstate the athletic program, and Deaf volunteers stepped in to help with volleyball, basketball, and track and field.

-The Utah Deaf community had a dream that finally came true.
-Despite facing budget constraints and a shortage of students, the Utah School for the Deaf and Jean Massiue School of the Deaf students could participate in sporting programs.
-With the help of more coaches, even more mainstream students could practice and play games at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing.
-It was fortunate that they had access to the gym!
+The Utah Deaf community has finally achieved its long-held dream.
+Despite facing budget constraints and a shortage of students, the Utah School for the Deaf and the Jean Massiue School of the Deaf were able to participate in sports programs.
+With the assistance of more coaches, even more mainstream students could practice and play games at the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing.
+Fortunately, they had access to the gym!

 Did You Know?

 Sports have always played a significant role in the Deaf community.
 Deaf children attending state deaf schools across the United States, such as the Utah School for the Deaf, enjoyed participating in sports with their peers.
-The older Utah School for the Deaf graduates who participated in sports on the Ogden residential campus wanted the mainstream students to have the same opportunities.
-While the Utah Community Center for the Deaf (later renamed the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing) was being built in Taylorsville, Utah, the Utah Deaf community suggested including a gym.
+The older Utah School for the Deaf graduates, who had participated in sports on the Ogden residential campus, expressed a desire for mainstream students to have the same opportunities.
+The Utah Deaf community proposed the inclusion of a gym in the construction of the Utah Community Center for the Deaf (later renamed the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing) in Taylorsville, Utah.
 The committee tasked Norman Williams, a 1962 graduate of the Utah School for the Deaf, with finding the ideal gym for the facility.
 Norman visited several gyms in the area, but none of them met his expectations.
 He later visited the Idaho School for the Deaf, where he saw a new full-size basketball court with bleachers and was impressed with its size.
-He recommended that the center follow suit, and consequently, they built the gym to accommodate a basketball court with movable bleachers (Kenneth L. Kinner, personal communication, 2008; Norman Williams, personal communication, May 8, 2012).
+He recommended that the center adopt a similar approach, leading to the construction of a basketball court with movable bleachers in the gym (Kenneth L. Kinner, personal communication, 2008; Norman Williams, personal communication, May 8, 2012).
 Their goal was to provide sports opportunities to individuals who would not have equal access to public school athletic programs.

 The Rebirth of the Western States Basketball Classic